splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-snow.rst

 Create ServiceNow tickets within Splunk Incident Intelligence incidents
 **********************************************************************************************************

-You can create ServiceNow tickets within Incident Intelligence incidents using the Splunkbase ServiceNow integration.
+You can create ServiceNow tickets within Incident Intelligence incidents.
 With this integration, Splunk Incident Intelligence aggregates your alerts, notifies the on-call responders, while all incident and customer details remain in ServiceNow.

 This lets you create and close ServiceNow tickets from within Incident Intelligence.
 Updates to the ServiceNow ticket must be performed in ServiceNow.